leskeylevy/datekata/README.md

 ## License

-This project is licensed under the MIT License - [License](LICENSE)
+This project is licensed. under the MIT License - [License](LICENSE)